ibiBgOR/GoTrigramNews/README.md

 # GoTrimapNews
-Implementation of trimap for news for the AI course of the HWR Berlin
+Implementation of trimap for news for the AI course at the Berlin School of Economics and Law

 ## Working on GoTrimapNews
 checkout this project in your go-workspace

-		git checkout [URL] $GOPATH/src/GoTrimapNews

-or respectively

-		cd $GOPATH/src
-		git checkout [URL]
+		go get github.com/ibiBgOR/GoTrimapNews